Cadbury Logo

 Cadbury LogoCadbury Logo PNG

 The Cadbury logo is directly linked to the main ingredient in most of its company confections.
-Of course, it is a brown color reminiscent of chocolate.
-The inscription in it looks like a cream applied as a decoration on a cake.
-This impression is created by connected handwritten letters, between which there is not the slightest gap.
+Of course, it is brown, reminiscent of chocolate.
+The inscription looks like a cream applied as a decoration on a cake.
+This impression is created by connected handwritten letters, with no gaps between them.

 Cadbury: Brand overview

 Cadbury is a British chocolate company.
 The brand was founded in 1824.
-To date, the rights to the trademark belong to Mondelez.
+To date, the trademark rights belong to Mondelez.
 The range of products will delight chocolate lovers.
 The company was named after its founder, John Cadbury.

 Meaning and History